 Solution: Talk to your builder to make sure you are on the same page about what mechanics will be needed compared to the insulation you will have installed.

-Solution: Your spray foam insulation contractor can spray around the windows and doors to ensure you have the air seal that you want throughout your home.
+Solution: Your spray foam insulation contractor can insulate around the windows and doors to ensure you have the air seal that you want throughout your home.

-- Condensation issues throughout the house.
-If your contractor decides to use “flash and batt,” but installs it incorrectly it will lead to condensation problems.
-Some insulation contractors will only apply 1-inch of closed cell and then add the fiberglass, which doesn’t create an air seal so condensation forms.
+If your contractor decides to use flash and batt insulation but installs it incorrectly, it will lead to condensation problems.
+Some insulation contractors will only apply 1-inch of closed cell and then add the fiberglass, which doesn’t create an air seal, so condensation forms.
 Fiberglass retains that condensation, which can lead to mold and mildew growth.